CamGham/MSDwebapp/README.md

 This web app can be run either on your computer or mobile at [https://msdshooter.herokuapp.com ](https://msdshooter.herokuapp.com ).
 Users will be able to create an account allowing for a history of statistical results to be kept which allows for a visual representation of their progression.

+*Note: if you are planning to run the web app on your mobile ensure your connection is secure eg. using https.
+Otherwiese the camera will not work, therefore analysis cannot take place

 What has been developed:
 * Creation of accounts
 * Live object tracking